byuweb/byu_layout_card_drupal/README.md

 BYU Feature Card: https://github.com/byuweb/byu-feature-card-component

 1. Create a field for your content type.
-Select text (plain) and call it "Classes".
+Select text (plain) and call it "Classes" or "Card Classes".
 2. Go to your Manage Display tab for the content type.
 Drag that field to the Classes region.
 Click Save, and clear caches if needed.
 3. Edit a node that you are working on and enter a valid class in the Classes field.
 View that node in the display mode you are working with. (i.e. Default or teaser).
 You should see your class applying to byu-card or byu-feature-card.

 Repeat this process for the Attributes field and region.

 ## Run into a Problem?
 If you are using a unique field type and it doesn't go into the component correctly, let the web community know by posting an issue in github: